neon-cyan/quantpy/README.md

 # quantpy
-quantpy is a link-wise gaussian and quantics parser, with a focus on Ehrenfest-dynamics simulations
+quantpy is a link-wise gaussian and quantics parser, with a focus on Ehrenfest-dynamics simulations using either QUANTICS or L118

 ### Features
-Built-in flexible link-wise gaussian parser (glogpy) - may wish to factor this out as a submodule in future Rudimentary quantics input + output parsers
+Built-in flexible link-wise gaussian route parser (glogpy) A few link parsers have been written (Focus on L405, L510) Rudimentary quantics input + output parsers

-Extraction script drops numpy array binaries - GWP scaled and raw - for manipulating & plotting as needed
+### Setup

-### Running extractor
+Recommended to set up a virtual python enviroment (conda or venv)

-Recommended to set up a virtual python enviroment (conda or venv) Install requirements :
+Install requirements :

 ```